GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

     kubectl get gcp -n projects
     ```

     Repeat the above process with additional solutions packages.
+If deploying client-setup or client-landing-zone use the GitOps](#3-deploy-the-infrastructure-using-gitops) approach below.

 ## <a name='deploy-the-infrastructure-using-gitops'></a>3.
 Deploy the infrastructure using GitOps